 Plain-Text and HTML formats are supported in Articles and Templates.
 Templates also support a Mobile friendly format.

 Content can be delivered formatted in either Plain Text or HTML.
 This content can be defined in Templates or Articles.
 In addition, Templates support an option to display 'Mobile' formatted content and the ability to define content to publish to a Social Network.
 Mobile content is defined using HTML formatting.
-Social Network content is limited to Plain-Text only.

 Plain-Text content is text that contains no special tags or characterizations to affect how the content is displayed.
 It is rendered in the email message exactly as it is entered into the Template.
 Plain-Text content is generally sent to customers who do not wish to receive HTML content or to customers who cannot receive HTML content due to hardware or software limitations.